-As a continuation of 12 Books All Girlbosses Should Read in 2015, I’ve created a new list of 12 career books for women in 2016.
+As a continuation of 12 Books All Girlbosses Should Read in 2015, I’ve created a new list of 12 career books for women in 2016 (and since it’s a new year, you can also check out 17 Books All Girlbosses Should Read in 2017, too!).
 These career books for women offer invaluable tips and tricks straight from the business coaching pros.
 They’ll make you laugh hysterically, and most importantly, they’ll give you the inspiration you need to finally make big, positive changes in your career in the coming year.

 one | “You Are a Badass: How to Stop Doubting Your Greatness and Start Living an Awesome Life” by Jen Sincero